Woutah/MVTS-Analyzer/README.md

 - Exporting the currently displayed figure
 - Displaying fft-plots behind the main-plot, pandas columns with numpy arrays are automatically detected

+# Future and Contributing

+If you have any suggestions, bug-reports or feature-requests, feel free to open an issue or submit a pull-request.

 # Installation

 ## GitHub

-Clone the repository and install the requirements (e.g. using pip):
+Clone the [repository](https://github.com/Woutah/MVTS-Analyzer) and install the requirements (e.g. using pip):
 ```bash
 git clone https://github.com/Woutah/MVTS-Analyzer.git
 cd MVTS-Analyzer